 ‘Eucharist’ is a Greek word meaning ‘thanksgiving’.
 The Eucharist is a celebration of the Christian community in which all are included.
 The ritual around the Eucharist is to nourish and nurture us, so that strengthened by God’s Word, we are enabled to act and live with courage and commitment as disciples of Jesus in our world.

 Confirmation is traditionally the sacrament of initiation into the Christian community, and acceptance towards the challenge and responsibility of nurturing God’s gifts to the world.
 Candidates are invited to go into the world (as the Apostles did) with the Holy Spirit in their hearts.
-Confirmation is celebrated at a special service in our church once a year officiated by the Monsignor Anthony Ireland and our Parish Priest Fr Gerry McKernan.
+Confirmation is celebrated at a special service in our Church once a year officiated by a Bishop or Episcopal Vicar and our Parish Priest Fr Charles Balnaves.

 If you’d like your child to receive a Sacrament & they are not attending our parish schools, please call our office -9850 5983.